-- Gun Specialization increases your crit change by 1% while using a Gun.
+- Gun Specialization increases your crit chance by 1% while using a gun.

-- Stoneform makes you immune to all bleed, poison, and disease effects, as well as increasing your armour for 8 seconds, on a 3-minute cooldown.
+- Stoneform removes all bleed, poison, and disease effects, as well as increasing your Armor for 8 seconds, on a 3-minute cooldown.

 - Gemcutting increases your Jewelcrafting skill by 5.